 Related research indicates that the federal government has attempted to address the growing inequities found in the rural school districts through the No Child Left Behind (NCLB) legislative mandates of 2001 (Arnold, Biscoe, Farmer, Robertson, & Shapley, 2007).
-Directing supplemental federal educational dollars to rural schools struggling to meet the requirements of NCLB required that policymakers first defined ‘rural’: “The U.S. Census Bureau defines rural areas as open country and settlements with fewer than 2,500 people…(this) definition is the foundation on which other definitions are built,” (Arnold et al., 2007).
-According to Arnold and his colleagues, the Rural Education Achievement Program (REAP) created two funding programs designed to specifically address the needs of rural and small schools that lacked the resources to meet the requirements of NCLB such as recruiting and retaining highly qualified teachers as well as providing alternative time lines for schools to meet this requirement (Arnold et al., 2007).
-The Small Rural School Achievement (SRSA) Program districts which met federal guidelines for additional funding to meet Annual Yearly Progress (AYP), applied directly to the U.S. Department of Education; whereas the Rural and Low-Income Schools (RLIS) Program participants received funding through sub-grants allocated by their respective state offices of public education (Arnold et al., 2007).
-However, Arnold and his colleagues argued that the federal legislation for REAP did not provide a substantive level of personnel and funding needed by schools and districts that qualified for the SRSA and RLIS programs (Arnold et al., 2007).
-Additionally, the lack of meaningful monetary supports for professional development hindered rural educators who were “unaccustomed to working with English language learners” and other student subgroups who were expected to meet the high stakes testing requirements of the NCLB mandates (Johnson & Strange 2005 as cited in Arnold et al., 2007).
+Directing supplemental federal educational dollars to rural schools struggling to meet the requirements of NCLB required that policymakers first defined rural.
+“The U.S. Census Bureau defines rural areas as open country and settlements with fewer than 2,500 people…(this) definition is the foundation on which other definitions are built” (Arnold et al., 2007, p. #).
+According to Arnold and his colleagues, the Rural Education Achievement Program (REAP) created two funding programs designed to specifically address the needs of rural and small schools that lacked the resources to meet the requirements of NCLB such as recruiting and retaining highly qualified teachers as well as providing alternative time lines for schools to meet this requirement.
+The Small Rural School Achievement (SRSA) Program districts which met federal guidelines for additional funding to meet Annual Yearly Progress (AYP), applied directly to the U.S. Department of Education; whereas the Rural and Low-Income Schools (RLIS) Program participants received funding through sub-grants allocated by their respective state offices of public education.
+However, Arnold and his colleagues (2007) argued that the federal legislation for REAP did not provide a substantive level of personnel and funding needed by schools and districts that qualified for the SRSA and RLIS programs.
+Additionally, the lack of meaningful monetary supports for professional development hindered rural educators who were “unaccustomed to working with English language learners” (p. #) and other student subgroups who were expected to meet the high stakes testing requirements of the NCLB mandates (Johnson & Strange 2005 as cited in Arnold et al., 2007).
 Although, all rural school districts shared common limitations when attempting to meet AYP mandates, the SRSA program recipients were concentrated in 31 northern and central region states and 80 percent of the schools participating in the RLIS program were located in 16 southern states (Farmer et al, 2006 as cited in Arnold et al., 2007).